Notts / London

 Before your procedure

-You will meet with your surgeon and patient coordinator before your surgery at a free consultation to assess your suitability for the procedure and to discuss the possible risks and complications.
+You will meet with your surgeon and patient coordinator before your surgery at a consultation to assess your suitability for the procedure and to discuss the possible risks and complications.
 The surgeon will confirm what is expected and you will sign a patient consent form.

 You will need to attend a pre-operative assessment between 2-5 weeks prior to your surgery.
 This is where you will come and meet either our senior nurse or doctor and they will go though your medical history, take your measurements (height, weight, BMI) and perform a blood and MRSA test to ensure you are fit for surgery.